-As I was scrolling through my Google Reader last night, there was one blog post title that immediately caught my attention: Chocolate Chip Waffles with Kumquat Ice Cream, courtesy of the incredible Manifest Vegan blog.
-Chocolate and citrus is one of my absolute favorite flavor combinations, and as I read through Allyson’s recipe, I debated making a last-minute Whole Foods run to buy kumquats.
+As I was scrolling through my Google Reader last night, there was one blog post title that immediately caught my attention: Chocolate Chip Waffles with Kumquat Ice Cream.
+Chocolate and citrus is one of my absolute favorite flavor combinations, and as I read through the recipe, I debated making a last-minute Whole Foods run to buy kumquats.

 Then I remembered I don’t own a waffle maker, and Modern Family was about to start (priorities).
 Just another perfectly valid reason I need a waffle maker and a DVR in my life.
 I had also already eaten chocolate chips straight out of the bag for dessert, but who’s counting?